cestlaz/cestlaz.github.com/_posts/2013-03-23-Who_won_the_election-Quadratic_to_Linear_Time.md

 > Me: What's up?

-> Student: I wanted to tell you that todays lesson was AWESOME!!!!!!
+> Student: I wanted to tell you that today's lesson was AWESOME!!!!!!

 Wow.
 I've been teaching 23 years and that's never happened before!!!!